TosbackCgusBridge-Bot/CGUs-versions/Fedex/Privacy Policy.md

 _What if I have other questions or complaints?_

-Questions or complaints regarding the processing of your Personal Data can be directed to FedEx by using the contact information as provided at the top of this Privacy Notice.
+For additional information, please refer to our Global Privacy Policy.
+If you have questions or complaints regarding the processing of your Personal Data, please use the contact information provided at the top of this Privacy Notice.

 You also have the right to lodge a complaint with the competent (local) data protection or government authority in the jurisdiction where you work, where you live or where an alleged infringement takes place.
 For individuals in the European Economic Area or Switzerland, the lead supervisory authority for FedEx is the Dutch Data Protection Authority (Dutch DPA), unless the alleged infringement is purely a local matter.
 Access the listing of the European Data Protection Authorities.